Skip to Main Content

 Click here for the full policy document

-The next REF Open Access policy has yet to be confirmed, but in the meantime, the REF 2021 OA policy should continue to be followed.
+The next REF Open Access policy begins 1 January 2026 and until then the REF 2021 OA policy should continue to be followed.
 This means researchers should continue to deposit their manuscripts of paywalled journal articles or conference papers in PEARL via Pure within 90 days of acceptance.

 The author's final accepted manuscript should be deposited.
 This is also known as a post-print or post-referee but pre-publication version.
 Most publishers do not allow the final published version of a paywalled paper to be uploaded to a repository.

 Journals should permit sharing of your manuscript via a repository within 12 months of publication (Panels A&B) or within 18 months of publication (Panels D&C).
 REF encourage authors to choose journals that support open access and author rights though they do permit publication in any venue by providing a number of exceptions to the policy.
-You can use the Sherpa Romeo to see if your journal complies with the requirements for your panel for REF.
-You can also use the SHERPA/Fact tool SHERPA/FACT tool to discern if a journal complies with your funder requirements.
+You can use the JISC Open Policy Finder tool to see if your journal complies with the requirements for your panel for REF.
+This tool can also identify if a journal complies with your funder requirements.

 However, the Library team will check each deposit for REF compliance and apply any necessary exceptions permitted by the policy so authors are asked to deposit manuscripts, add the acceptance date and the Library will undertake all other actions.